Jerell/jerell.github.io/content/notes/Designing a steady state network.md

 A cost library should define the mapping between cost items and blocks.
 The goal would be to have a set of unchanging blocks to describe the network that you could assess with different cost libraries.
 We might say a network has a `compressor` block and a cost library would map that on to `Item 013` or `Item 015`, depending on the version, or even present the user with a choice of multiple cost items.
 But I think it's important that this is a separate layer.
 ## Modelling
-Describing the network in this way allows you to model each branch independently and see if they each produce the desired output.
+Describing the network as a directed graph of branches allows you to model each branch independently and see if they each produce the desired output.
 This is important when you have an incomplete network or you are working to meet constraints in multiple places.
 It allows you to ask the question "given that the fluid entering Branch 2 is X, what is its output pressure?"
 And that's a question that our existing primary model is not designed for.

 If you can do thermodynamic modelling of the fluid in each branch, you can use the calculated properties for costing too, for example where enthalpy change might be connected to a compressor's duty.